scaleflex/filerobot-cli/README.md

 # filerobot-cli
-A CLI for interacting with Filerobot Digital Asset Management
+A CLI for interacting with Filerobot Digital Asset Management.